dumtux/agpio-switch-mt7688/README.md

-# Kernel Module for enabling MT7688 Ethernet Switch
+# AGPIO Switch - Kernel Module for enabling MT7688 Ethernet Switch

 MT7688, an SoC used in routers and Omega2, has 5-ports Ethernet switch.
 On Onion's Omega2(S) or Omega2(S)+ modules, this is disabled by default.